codefresh-io/docs.codefresh.io/_docs/new-helm/helm-releases-management.md

   - /docs/helm-releases-management/
 toc: true
 ---
-Codefresh has build in Helm integration that provides a unique view into your production Kubernetes cluster.
+Codefresh has built-in Helm integration that provides a unique view into your production Kubernetes cluster.
 In the "Helm Releases" page, you can see the current status of your cluster, including the currently deployed releases, their previous revisions including change tracking, and even roll back to a previous release.

 ## Helm Releases overview
 You can view your installed Helm releases from the Helm Releases page (in the side menu)